Home » News & Announcements » Botanical Gardens and Herbarium Cultivates New Varieties Of Gumamela

 “In the garden of life, the gumamela stands as a vibrant testament to nature’s artistry.
 Each blossom is a brushstroke, painting significance into the landscape, reminding us that even in the simplest petals, there lies a profound story of beauty, resilience, and the timeless dance between earth and bloom,” said Lubos.

 Established in 2020, the 820 sq.m.
 BGH hosts over 1000 plant species.
 Serving as a learning laboratory for the Natural Science Department, it stands out as a unique botanical facility in Mindanao with its plant varieties curated into ten distinct gardens.
 The BGH is also one of the three facilities in Mindanao listed in the International Index Herbariorum by the New York Botanical Gardens.
-(Information Unit)
+(BukSU-Information Unit)

 In photo: Dr. Oscar B. Cabañelez, University President with the Former student regent Joseph Gelacio and Mr. Lawrence David S. Baylosis, acting Supreme Student Council president (on the